Go Package Management

 How is travelling back through the history of your project useful?
 Martin Fowler describes some benefits in ReproducibleBuild:

-• To reproduce a bug on the release branch that doesn’t happen on master.
+- To reproduce a bug on the release branch that doesn’t happen on master.

-• Using bisect to isolate the commit that introduced a bug.
+to isolate the commit that introduced a bug.

-It’s possible to upgrade dependencies in a controlled and tested manner, resolving all the stated issues with go get.
+It’s possible to upgrade dependencies in a controlled and tested manner, resolving all the stated issues with go get

 So what are the trade-offs?

-• It’s more difficult to contribute upstream (particularly if import rewriting is one-way).
+, it is a little more complicated, likely requiring an additional tool or script to copy, upgrade and remove dependencies. - It’s more difficult to contribute upstream (particularly if import rewriting is one-way).
 If upstream contributions are frequent, this option may be less appealing.

-• This solution applies well to applications, but it’s not clear how to better manage dependencies of a library.
+- This solution applies well to applications, but it’s not clear how to better manage dependencies of a library.

 Resources: